Oden Antarctic Expedition 2010

-As the Oden and the Palmer travel towards McMurdo Station, international teams of researchers onboard both ships will be investigating the summer sea ice, biology, oceanography, and biogeochemistry of the Amundsen Sea Polynya.
+As the Oden and the Palmer traveled towards McMurdo Station from Chile, international teams of researchers on board both ships investigated the summer sea ice, biology, oceanography, and biogeochemistry of the Amundsen Sea Polynya.
 Polynyas are areas of open water surrounded by sea ice and are very productive parts of the polar oceans where nutrients are rapidly exchanged between the atmosphere, ocean surface, and the deep sea.

-The research team is looking closely at the processes that control the production and destruction of greenhouse gases and on the role of sea ice microorganisms in this process.
-These studies will add to the limited knowledge of these remote corners of the Antarctic Seas and lead to a better understanding of the interactions between the climate and the marine biosphere.
+The research team looked closely at the processes that control the production and destruction of greenhouse gases, and also on the role of sea ice microorganisms in this process.
+These studies added to the limited knowledge of these remote corners of the Antarctic Seas and lead to a better understanding of the interactions between the climate and the marine biosphere.
 Polynyas may be the key to understanding the future of polar regions since their area is expected to increase with warming in the polar regions.

 Where Are They?

-The team will board the Swedish Icebreaker Oden in Punta Arenas, Chile, the southernmost city in South America and then travel across the southern Pacific Ocean to McMurdo Station, Antarctica, the largest research station in Antarctica.
-The Oden, a large research vessel and icebreaker, is contracted by the National Science Foundation to break a route through the ice into McMurdo Station.
-The Oden will be traveling in tandem with the United States research icebreaker, Nathaniel B. Palmer.
-A Swedish teacher will also be traveling as part of the team.
+The team boarded the Swedish Icebreaker Oden in Punta Arenas, Chile, the southernmost city in South America, and then traveled across the southern Pacific Ocean to McMurdo Station, Antarctica, the largest research station in Antarctica.
+The Oden, a large research vessel and icebreaker, was contracted by the National Science Foundation to break a route through the sea ice into McMurdo Station.
+The Oden traveled in tandem with the United States research icebreaker, Nathaniel B. Palmer.
+A Swedish teacher also traveled as part of the team.

 Meet the Team